 For current and more specific information on application processes and programs for study away, contact the Office of Study Away.

 Students who are in good standing may be approved by the Committee on Academic Standing to take a personal leave for purposes of work, travel or other nonacademic experience.
-Normally, academic work completed during personal leave cannot be transferred back to Connecticut College.
-Work activities may be explored through the Office of Career and Professional Development.
-Applications for personal leave must be approved by May 1 or Dec.
-1 of the preceding semester.
+Work activities may be explored through the Hale Center for Career Development.

 It is the student’s responsibility, whether on approved leave or voluntary withdrawal, to ensure that completed re-entry materials are submitted by the stated deadlines.